knative/docs/docs/serving/using-auto-tls.md

 If you choose to use the mode of provisioning certificate per namespace, you need to install `networking-ns-cert` components.

-**Note that provisioning certificate per namespace only works with DNS-01 challenge.
-If you choose to use HTTP-01 challenge, you must NOT install this component**
+**IMPORTANT:** Provisioning a certificate per namespace only works with DNS-01 challenge.
+This component cannot be used with HTTP-01 challenge.

 1. Determine if `networking-ns-cert` deployment is already installed by running the following command: